shangkai-l/CoPhyML-framework/README.md

 ## 🔍 Repository Structure

-The repository is organized into three main modules:
+The repository is organized into four main modules:
 ---

 - **Knowledge-driven preprocessing**